 - Expect to pay B/.5.00 to visit Gatun Locks (free for anyone under 12).
 Hours: open daily from 8:00-4:00, including holidays.

 - Agua Clara Visitor Center admission is B./.15.
 Hours: open daily 8:00-3:15pm.

 - Avoid visiting Miraflores at midday (between about 10:30am-2pm).
 You won’t see any ships in the locks during that time.
 This is when the canal changes directions, and it takes that long for ships to clear the canal.

 For additional information on the Panama Canal or to make a reservation at Miraflores’ full-service restaurant, call +507 276-8325 or -8449.
 You can also email [email protected].

 - Dress in layers.
 It can be hot outside on the platforms and cool inside.
 (Platforms are sheltered from the rain and sun.)

-- If you want to eat at the restaurant at Miraflores it’s best to call ahead so you can request a table with a view.
-You can dine in air conditioned comfort indoors or choose to dine al fresco.
-(The outdoor balcony has an overhang but it can be breezy, so you may want to carry a light jacket.
+- If you want to eat at the restaurant at Miraflores, it’s best to call ahead so you can request a table with a view.
+You can dine in air-conditioned comfort indoors or choose to dine al fresco.
+Just be aware that it can be breezy, so you may want to carry a light jacket.

 - MetroBus has a route that goes directly to Miraflores from Albrook Station.
 Cost: 25¢ each way.

 - It’s also easy to get to the Visitor Center with Uber or taxi.
 Expect to pay $10-15 each way.